samplchallenges/SAMPL-containers/tutorials/ever_givenUsage.md

 # `ever_given` Usage Notes

-`ever_given` is a simple wrapper to run docker or signularity containers.
+`ever_given` is a simple wrapper to run docker or singularity containers.
 It abstracts away [volume mounting](https://docs.docker.com/storage/volumes/) allowing files used or made by the container to persist beyond the container's runtime when necessary with little intervention on your part.

 ## Installing `ever_given`
 * `ever_given` is pip installable